What is alpha thalassemia?

 It carries oxygen to all parts of the body.

-There are 2 main types of thalassemia: alpha and beta.
+There are two main types of thalassemia: alpha and beta.
 Different genes are affected

 for each type.